“Remember what you are taught and told.”

-STIs/STDs are infections caused by viruses, bacteria, or fungi that can be transmitted through oral, vaginal, or anal sex.
+Sexually transmitted infections (STIs) and sexually transmitted disease (STDs) are caused by viruses, bacteria or fungi that can be transmitted through oral, vaginal, or anal sex.
 Some of these infections can be cured with antibiotics, but others can only be treated and not cured.

-The best thing to do is to prevent rather than treat HIV/STD infections.
-The 100% proven prevention for infections is not having any type of sexual intercourse, vaginal, oral, or anal (abstinence).
-If you choose to have sex, protect yourself every time with latex condoms and sticking to one partner who has been tested for STDs.
+The best thing to do is to prevent rather than treat HIV/STI infections.
+The 100% proven prevention for infections is not having any type of sexual intercourse, vaginal, oral or anal (abstinence).
+If you choose to have sex, protect yourself every time with latex condoms and sticking to one partner who has been tested for STIs.

-You can reduce your risk for an HIV/STD infection by:
+You can reduce your risk for an HIV/STI infection by:

 - Abstaining from sex (not having vaginal, oral or anal sex).

 - Sticking to one mutually monogamous partner who has been tested and is not infected.